Blaze940/GimmiGame_front/README.md

 # Prerequisites (local mode only)

-Run the server available at `https://github.com/Blaze940/GimmiGame_back` and follow the instructions in the README.md file.
+Run the server in local available at `https://github.com/Blaze940/GimmiGame_back` and follow the instructions in the README.md file.

 # GimmiFront